Chinese authorities visit Uber's Chengdu office

 "There are no disruptions to the Uber platform and it's business as usual," she said in a statement.

-Uber, which has been valued at an estimated $40 billion (26 billion pounds), is a comparative latecomer in China, where the number of mobile taxi-hailing app users is forecast to triple to 45 million by 2015 from 2013, according to Chinese research firm iResearch.
+Uber, which has been valued at an estimated $40 billion, is a comparative latecomer in China, where the number of mobile taxi-hailing app users is forecast to triple to 45 million by 2015 from 2013, according to Chinese research firm iResearch.

 Domestic firms Kuaidi Dache and Didi Dache, backed by tech giants Alibaba Group Holding Ltd and Tencent Holdings Ltd respectively, have 90 percent of the market sewn up.
 The two said in February they would merge.